Close Banner

 Catalina Eddie’s

 Catalina Eddie’s is one of many Disney's Hollywood Studios quick-service stops along Sunset Boulevard.
-This is the go-to place for pizza and Caesar salads on the way to Rock ’n' Roller Coaster or the Tower of Terror.
-Everything's pretty affordable, too, with pizza costing less than $12!
+This is the go-to place for pizza and Caesar salads on the way to Rock 'n' Roller Coaster Starring The Muppets (opening this summer) or the Tower of Terror.
+Everything's pretty affordable, too, with pizza costing less than $13!
 Catalina Eddie’s is open for lunch and dinner.
 They also have limited offerings, so be sure to check them out!

 Rosie’s All-American Café

 Rosie’s serves all-American favorites like a 1/3-lb.
-Fresh Angus Cheeseburger, Chili-Cheese Foot-long Hot Dog, Chicken Nuggets and salad.
-They also have a plant-based menu, including a lobster roll.
-Kids’ meals and an allergy-friendly menu are available here.
+Fresh Angus Cheeseburger, Chili-Cheese Foot-long Hot Dog, Chicken Strips and a chef salad.
+They also have a plant-based menu, including a Hearts of Palm Roll.
+Kids meals and an allergy-friendly menu are available here, as well.
 Rosie’s All-American Café is on Sunset Boulevard and is open for lunch and dinner.

 Fairfax Fare